Canaan Valley: Climate

 Winters are typically cold and snowy with an average winter producing 170.2 in of snowfall.
 The largest snowfall of 257 in was recorded in the 1995–96 winter.
 Even in the mildest of winters, over 5 ft of snow falls.
 Snow pack usually reaches a maximum depth of about 2 ft or more in late February.
 In exceptionally cold snowy winters, packs can exceed 4 ft in depth in the woods.

+Also, because of its topographic shape, almost enclosed basin, and high elevation with surrounding ridges, the valley is prone to some of the most frequent and intense temperature inversions in eastern North America.
+Fifty F differences have been recorded between the summit rim and the valley floor in only 1,000 feet difference by the relatively new VA Tech Canaan Valley mesonet. [ref] Email communications from climate researchers R. Leffler & Professor David Carroll (VA Tech Univ.).
+Such extreme temperature inversions can very effectively trap atmospheric pollutants, but luckily no major human sources exist currently in the area.

 Due to its proximity to both the warm Gulf of Mexico and frigid interior northern Canada, periods of warm above freezing conditions alternate with frigid temperatures.
 This results in periods of rain and snow even during the coldest months.
-This characteristic of the climate normally holds snow depth on the ground to below what it would be without mild periods and rainfall occurring.
+This characteristic of the climate normally results in snow depth being lower than it would be without such alternation.

 Canaan Valley's elevation and geographic location allow it to receive significant upslope snow (Orographic lift) regularly during the winter, particularly during prolonged periods of northwesterly winds coming off of the Great Lakes.
 Such synoptic situations can generate prolonged blizzard conditions.
-Located along the spine of the Central Appalachian Mountains, the Valley is often near the western edge of Nor'easters, occasionally getting blizzards from strong, Atlantic moisture-laiden, easterly winds.
+Located along the spine of the Central Appalachian Mountains, the Valley is often near the western edge of Nor'easters, occasionally getting blizzards from strong, Atlantic moisture-laden, easterly winds.